Capitol Power Plant: Controversy

 Senators from coal mining states blocked a proposal in 2000 to use cleaner fuel for the plant.
 Senators Mitch McConnell (Republican of Kentucky) and Robert Byrd (Democrat of West Virginia), both from coal mining states, used their influence as two of the Senate's most senior members to block this proposal.
 In May 2007, CNN reported that two companies, International Resources Inc. and the Kanawha Eagle mine, have a contract to supply a combined 40,000 tons of coal to the plant over the next two years.
-But this statement does not say when "the next two years" begins.
 The companies gave a combined $26,300 to the McConnell and Byrd campaigns for the 2006 election.

 In June 2007, Speaker of the House Nancy Pelosi announced the "Greening the Capitol" initiative.
 The initiative's goal is to make the Capitol carbon neutral, and the power plant is a major obstacle to achieving this objective.
 In November 2007, Daniel Beard, the House's Chief Administrative Officer, announced that he would purchase $89,000 worth of carbon offsets for 30,000 tons of carbon emissions.
 Beard made the purchase from the Chicago Climate Exchange.
 On February 28, 2009, Pelosi and Senate Majority Leader Harry Reid sent a letter to the Architect of the Capitol asking him to create a plan to switch the power plant entirely to natural gas by the end of 2009.
 This letter came just three days before a March 2009 scheduled protest (which happened despite the change).

 In response to the letter from Pelosi and Reid, the Architect of the Capitol replied on May 1, 2009 that the plant had been transitioning to natural gas and was prepared to switch completely to that fuel, using coal only as a backup source.
 In 2008, the plant had operated on about 65% natural gas and 35% coal, compared to 58% coal in 2005.
-This did not end the Capitol complex's reliance on coal.
-Electricity is supplied by a local utility company that uses coal as a power source.
 By 2011, coal use at the CPP was down to 5%.

 In 2013, the Architect of the Capitol announced that it had "identified the construction of a cogeneration plant as the most environmentally and economically beneficial way to meet its goal to use natural gas 100% of the time."
 The new cogeneration unit would use 100 percent natural gas to provide power for the 23 buildings of the Capitol complex, which includes the Capitol Building, the House and Senate office buildings, the Supreme Court, the U.S. Botanic Garden and the Library of Congress buildings, among others.
 Not only will it reduce the use of coal on-site for the chillers and boilers, but it would provide 93% of the facility's electricity.
-This would allow it to replace inefficient, 45% coal-generated electricity bought off the grid with more efficiently generated, on-site electricity that uses no coal.
+This would allow it to replace inefficient, 45% coal-generated electricity bought from the grid with more efficiently generated, on-site electricity that uses no coal.
 They completed the permitting process for this facility in June 2013.